element-plus/element-plus/docs/en-US/component/autocomplete.md

 lang: en-US
 ---

-## Autocomplete
+# Autocomplete

-You can get some recommended tips based on the current input.
+Get some recommended tips based on the current input.

+## Basic Usage

-:::demo Autocomplete component provides input suggestions.
-The `fetch-suggestions` attribute is a method that returns suggested input.
+Autocomplete component provides input suggestions.

+:::demo The `fetch-suggestions` attribute is a method that returns suggested input.
 In this example, `querySearch(queryString, cb)` returns suggestions to Autocomplete via `cb(data)` when suggestions are ready.

 autocomplete/autocomplete